 - 3. Synthetic polymers

-- Natural polymers are the most common types of polymers.
+- Natural polymers are the most common type of polymers.

 - These are found in humans and animals.

-- Semi-Synthetic polymers produced artificially in labs by the modification in natural polymers.
+- Semi-Synthetic polymers are produced artificially in labs by the modification of natural polymers.

 - Example – Cellulose acetate (rayon) and cellulose nitrate, both are Cellulose derivatives